 Last week of 2018 edition:

 This has got him roasted by many netizens, who seem befuddled at MoreFree’s persistence in battling these heavyweights.
-Moreover, in a culture where modesty is held up on a pedestal with chengyu’s like “Modesty leads to progress, arrogance makes you drop behind”, many see MoreFree’s swagger as a sign that fame has gotten to his head.
-Some have even spread rumours about MoreFree being a fuerdai, or the spoilt son of a rich household.
+Moreover, in a culture where modesty is held up on a pedestal with idioms like “Modesty leads to progress, arrogance makes you drop behind,” many see MoreFree’s swagger as a sign that fame has gotten to his head.
+Some have even spread rumors about MoreFree being a fu’erdai, or the spoilt son of a rich household.

 Meanwhile, the past few years have seen an increasing number of international basketball tournaments and gurus linking up with MoreFree and the Chinese streetball culture that has grown in parallel to his own fame.

-The next year, renowned basketball trainer and founder of the viral 10000HOURS basketball documentary series, Devin Williams, travelled with MoreFree to Beijing, Guangzhou, Shanghai, looking for the most talented and hard-working streetball players.
-The 1-hour documentary is a testimony to the global power of basketball, as LA native Williams discovers China and its people by sharing with them his love for the game.
+The next year, renowned basketball trainer and founder of the viral TEN000HOURS basketball documentary series, Devin Williams, travelled with MoreFree to Beijing, Guangzhou, and Shanghai, looking for the most talented and hard-working streetball players.
+The one-hour documentary is a testimony to the global power of basketball, as LA native Williams discovers China and its people by sharing with them his love for the game.